You have a capital gain (or loss) when you sell a capital asset for more (or less) than you paid for it

 There are two types of capital gains: short-term and long-term.
 Which type you have determines the tax rates you pay.

 Short-term capital gains are any capital assets you own for one year or less before selling.
-Short-term gains are taxed as regular income by the IRS, which means they are added to your annual work income and you pay the regular federal income tax rates, which range from 10% to 37% in 2019 and 2020.
+Short-term gains are taxed as regular income by the IRS, which means they are added to your annual work income and you pay the regular federal income tax rates, which range from 10% to 37% in 2022.

 Long-term capital gains are capital assets that you own for at least one year before you sell them.
 Long-term gains receive preferential tax treatment and you pay lower rates compared to standard income tax.
 The long-term capital gains tax rate is 20% or less.